Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Fixes:

+- Fixed random crash when number of nebulae was very high.
 - Fixed rare occurring crash when selecting Galaxy shapes.
 - Text Galaxies will display "?" in case of "unfilled" characters (blank, but not recognized as blank!).
 - Fixed TopEngineWarpTech initialisation.